What Does 1031 Depreciation Recapture?

 Avoid these common pitfalls to maximize the benefits of a 1031 exchange:

-- Missing Deadlines: Strict adherence to the 45-day identification period and 180-day exchange completion period is required to maintain eligibility.
+- Failure to Meet Deadlines: You must adhere to the 45-day identification period and the 180-day exchange completion period in order for a valid exchange to be completed.

-- Improper Documentation: Maintain accurate records of depreciation, property values, and transactions to avoid compliance issues.
+- Inadequate Record Keeping: Keep appropriate records of depreciation, asset valuations, and transactions to prevent compliance issues.

-- Lack of Professional Guidance: Attempting a 1031 exchange without professional support can result in costly mistakes.
+- Lack of Professional Guidance: Inaccurate 1031 exchange can be a very expensive error to make without professional support.

 Pros and Cons of Deferring Depreciation Recapture Through 1031 Exchange